Radiologist’s vs Radiographers: Learn The Difference

 Radiologists and Radiographers Educational Requirements

-The education requirements for radiology trained physicians are extensive and long-drawn.
-According to Study.com, an aspiring radiologist must first complete a bachelor’s degree program; then attend a medical school and complete a residency program.
-Some of the prerequisites needed in the medical school include chemistry, physics and biology.
+The education requirements for radiology-trained physicians are extensive and long-drawn.
+According to Study.com, an aspiring radiologist must first complete a bachelor’s degree program, then attend a medical school and complete a residency program.
+Some prerequisites needed in medical school include chemistry, physics, and biology.

 Education Cost